 “Daring ideas are like chessmen moved forward; they may be beaten, but they may start a winning game.” − Johann Wolfgang von Goethe

 Premise: Human nature is a given.
 If it’s not something we can change, then it’s something we must use.
 The following axioms are assumed based on both their logical plausibility and their practical utility for the survival of our species: (1) The human mind is a system that can be hacked by ideas, especially by ideas that align our emotions towards a shared purpose.
 (2) Nature has one purpose: existence is bound with a tendency to exist.
 (3) The mind is the highest experience of order continuing order.
 And at the sentient level, this order is driven by love—an alignment of emotions towards one purpose: to exist, together, forever.
-If we should continue our existence, then we must love our existence.
+Should we continue our existence, then we must love our existence.

 Given human nature, this is the only idea with the potential of unifying humankind.
 This is the most sensible meaning in our small and fragile existence, the most logical worldview that satisfies our religious intuitions, which so adamantly claim that we are more than some vain cosmic accident.
 This is the only reason to think that we are part of something worth loving—that our existence is something worth preserving.
 And this is a reality that every intelligent being must realize, if its being is to be continued beyond a pale blue dot.